aimmac23/selenium-video-node/XVFB_ACCELERATION.md

 ## Usage

-First we have to tell Xfvb to map its output to a file.
+First we have to create a directory for the Xvfb server to write its output into:

+    mkdir /tmp/screen

+Next we have to modify the xvfb-run command to tell it to write the screen output into the new directory.
 Modify the xvfb-run command to say:

     xvfb-run -a -s "-screen 0 1280x1024x24 -wr -fbdir /tmp/screen" <video node start command>

-This memory-maps the output to a set of files in that directory representing all the screens on that Xvfb server (we assume a single screen).
+Xvfb will memory-map its screen output to a set of files in /tmp/screen, one file per screen attached to that server.
+For this project we assume that Xvfb only has one screen/This memory-maps the output to a set of files in /tmp/screen which represent all the screens on that Xvfb server (we assume a single screen).

 Now, we have to tell the Selenium Node where to find the screen data.
 Modify the video node start command to include the option:

     -Dvideo.xvfbscreen=/tmp/screen

-This enables the Xvfb Acceleration feature, and makes the video encoder use the files in /tmp/screen for the screenshot data instead of java.awt.Robot (as a technical detail, it currently memory-maps the file into the process address space, for almost zero copying).
+The node should then say at startup:

+    22:38:00.670 INFO - Using Xvfb acceleration

+To say that Xvfb acceleration is enabled.

 ## Caveats/Gotchas